 Additional information about Kaizen Financial Advisors is also available via the SEC’s website, www.adviserinfo.sec.gov.
-The SEC’s website also provides information about any persons affiliated with Kaizen Financial Advisors who are registered, or are required to be registered, as investment adviser representatives of Kaizen Financial Advisors.
+The SEC’s website also provides information about any persons affiliated with Kaizen Financial Advisors who are registered as investment adviser representatives of Kaizen Financial Advisors.

 Kaizen Financial Advisors, LLC (“Kaizen”) specializes in providing holistic financial planning and investment advisory services to clients.
 With our customized process, we help you make good money decisions by avoiding dangers, seizing opportunities, and maximizing your strengths.
 Our commitment is to help you organize your financial life with a goal of helping you discover and devote more time to things that are personally fulfilling.
 We do this by integrating the nuts and bolts of financial planning with what you think, feel, and believe about money.
 We work best with clients who recognize that big goals happen by making small incremental changes and those who have a willingness to change behavior to further their long-term goals.
 Our clients have realistic investment expectations and are able to ignore the investment ‘du jour’ as touted by the financial press.
 Most clients are affluent or becoming affluent.

 We offer holistic planning in our core areas of competence and utilize other professionals when specialization is needed in areas such as legal and accounting.
 We are independent and we work solely for you.
 Our advice is objective and there are no undisclosed conflicts of interest.

 Kaizen is owned and founded by Laurie Klein, CFP®, ChFC® who established the firm in October 2010.